A Detailed Guide to Visual Aid Design for Teaching Purposes

 3. Getting it to work

-Different subjects made interesting through beautiful graphics!
+Different subjects are made interesting through beautiful graphics!

 • Look for inspiration for creative design everywhere (keep a notebook)